How to present a research paper in PPT: best practices

 Tip #5: Concentrate on the visual side

 A PowerPoint presentation is one of the best tools for presenting information visually.
-Use graphs instead of tables and topic-relevant illustrations instead of walls of text.
-Keep your visuals as clean and professional as the content of your presentation.
+Use visuals (e.g., graphs) instead of tables and topic-relevant illustrations instead of walls of text.
+Keep visuals neat and professional.
+You can also add interactive media (e.g., embedded videos) for more audience engagement.

 Tip #7: Get ready for questions

 Anticipate potential questions from your audience and prepare thoughtful responses.
-Also, be ready to engage in discussions about your research.
+Also, be ready to take part in discussions about your research.

 Tip #8: Don’t be afraid to utilize professional help